Code-Institute-Submissions/Milestone-Project-33/README.md

     3. Try to open the navigation menu by pressing the burger icon and try to scroll verify that it does not change the look.

-Website works well on small phones, tablets, and larger screen devices.
+- Website works well on small phones, tablets, and larger screen devices.

+- CSS code has passed jigsaw Validator.

 ## Credits